MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md

 ## Key Frames

-A key frame defines two values for a channel-specific transform to a specific bone at a specified time, one as time approaches the key frame time, and the second from that key frame time onwards.
+A key frame defines two values for a channel-specific transform to a specific bone at a specified time, one as time approaches the key frame time, and the second from the key frame time onwards.
 As such, when interpolating between two key frames, one can define the slope of the animation curve in either a continuous or discontinuous manner.

 > [!NOTE]